petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/liferay-pricing/liferay-pricing-saas.md

 ## Updated Pricing for 2024

-The Liferay Experience Cloud SaaS offering was launched in Q2 2022.
+The Liferay SaaS offering was launched in Q2 2022.
 A lot of feedback on this pricing was received, and a new pricing model was introduced in 2023.

 This model is retained in 2024, with minor updates.

-## Key principles for Liferay Experience Cloud SaaS Pricing
+## Key principles for Liferay SaaS Pricing

 With the new pricing we wanted to tackle four challenges: